Writing the EWDJT Grant Proposal

 - Answer each question to stand by itself.
 Do not assume the reader will read the entire proposal.

-- Assign a single proposal writer that will interact individually with each of the contributors.
+- Assign a single proposal writer who will interact individually with each of the contributors.

 - Circulate drafts of the proposal as it is developed.